The Rebel (1980 French film): Plot

-The film revolves around Pierre who is a petty thieve, taking care of his younger sister Nathalie.
+The film revolves around Pierre who is a petty thief, taking care of his younger sister Nathalie.
 His father is dead and his mother is in the hospital dying.
 During one of his thefts, he meets a wealthy homosexual developer, Hubert Beaufils, who offers him work and financial security, in exchange for sexual favors.
 Meanwhile, he has also started associating with a group of radical leftists who are planning terrorist attacks.
 Refusing to work, he declares to his new friends: "I'm not going to slave for 2,000 a month, while some drunk pig can get fatter.
 My dad did that all his life."

 When his mother dies, Pierre is informed by child services that he must find a legitimate job in order to keep legal custody of Nathalie.
 Beaufils contacts Pierre again with the same offer, but Pierre ends up breaking into Beaufils home while he is gone, stealing among other things, a gun, which he later shows off to his leftist friends, Alain and Corinne.

 Since Pierre has refused to find a job, Nathalie is taken away from him and shipped off to a children's home.
 Desperate, he leaves their home and lives in a hotel for a while.
 After seeing Beaufils on television giving an interview, Pierre drives to his office building, and shoots him dead as he leaves the building.
 Escaping on his motorbike, Pierre then goes to find Nathalie.
 They spend the day together, but as they are leaving a movie theater, the police are waiting for them and separate them again, taking Pierre into custody for the last time.